kwojtasinski-repo/ECommerceApp/README.md

 * XUnit
 * Moq
 * Fluent Assertions
+* jQuery
 * Bootstrap
+* RequireJS

 ## General info
 ECommerceApp is a web application written using MVC pattern.
 Application is made using clean and onion architecture.
 This application also includes a simple login system.

 ## Project
 Application divided into repositories and services.
-The main purpose of this split was not to use entities directly.
-Services used ViewModels to modify, add, delete values to the database.
-Service had to map ViewModel into Entity.
-After that entity was sent to repositories, which modify data in the database.
-If the data was provided from database, service had to map Entity into ViewModel.
 Database scheme is shown on the figure below:

 ![Database scheme](schemat_bazy.png)